CyR1en/Voxx/Docs/Final.md

 ###### Login Controller

 `LoginController` is responsible for controlling the login screen of the application.
-When the scene is loaded , and the controller is initialized, it will construct the `ConnectionTask` and run it on a different thread.
+When the scene is loaded, and the controller is initialized, it will construct the `ConnectionTask` and run it on a different thread.
 By default, Voxx will try to connect to the server with the address `localhost` and port `8008` (_which is the voxx-server running on local machine_).
 If there is no voxx-server running on localhost, the connection indicator will turn red.
 To connect to a different server, you can click the red dot and provide the server address and port using the following format: `server_addres:port`.
 The controller will now then try to connect to that new server.

 Once connected, we now need to register a new user.
 To do so, we need to provide a username and click the `Start Chatting` button.
 It will check if the username that is entered is valid.
-We have designated a valid username to be between 4-7 characters, also allowing for numbers and underscores, however the username cannot start with numbers first.
+We have designated a valid username to be between 4-7 characters, also allowing for numbers and underscores, however, the username cannot start with numbers first.
 It then sends a request to the server to create a new user with the entered username.
 If the request is successful, the controller will now call `#setScene()` in the `PrimaryStageManager` to change the scene to the `Chatbox` scene.

 ###### Chat Controller